-Courtney Eldridge is in his fifth season on the Iowa staff.
+Courtney Eldridge is in his sixth season on the Iowa staff.
 Eldridge was elevated to assistant coach in April 2022, after serving as the program’s director of recruiting and player development from 2020-22 and video coordinator from 2017-19.

-Iowa has finished in the upper half of the Big Ten standings three of the four seasons that Eldridge has been on staff, including a third place finish this past season.
+Iowa has finished in the upper half of the Big Ten standings four of the five seasons that Eldridge has been on staff, including a third place finish this past season.